cloudfoundry/cf-for-k8s/docs/platform_operators/scaling-networking.md

 1. Adjust the values to your liking
 1. Append `-f scaling-networking.yml` to the ytt command you run for deployment

+The number of ingressgateway replicas depends on load profile of your cluster.
+The number istiod replicas depends istiod replicas the number of application instances.

 ```
 #@ load("@ytt:overlay", "overlay")
 #@ load("@ytt:json", "json")